The Return

 Nabiki smirked, Eve was being

 so studious and serious over a children's book.
-It was like watching Nariko

-carefully read that puppy book of hers.
-Nabiki recalled seeing Eve read that
+It was like watching Nariko carefully read that puppy book of hers.

-book and Misako had once read it and was brought to tears as well.
-She wondered
+Nabiki recalled seeing Eve read that book and Misako had once read it and was

-if it was something that happened to those who were born with a Y chromosome.
+those who were born with a Y chromosome.

 "But you worry about